 To be eligible for listing in the new Heritage Barn Register, barns must be over 50 years old and retain a significant degree of historic and architectural integrity.
 Owners interested in seeking designation for their historic barns are asked to complete a nomination form and provide basic information about the property.

-The sixteenth round of Heritage Barn nominations are due January 17, 2014.
-Those barns will be considered for designation at the October 2013 meeting of the Governor's Advisory Council and will be eligible to apply for the grant program.
+The seventeenth round of Heritage Barn nominations are due May 30, 2014.
+Those barns will be considered for designation at the June 2014 meeting of the Governor's Advisory Council and will be eligible to apply for the grant program when funds are available.
 Subsequent nominations will be reviewed at proceeding ACHP meetings.

 Listing on the Heritage Barn Register is strictly honorary in nature and offers no protection from demolition, nor requires review of alterations and/or changes in use.
 Only barns listed on the Heritage Barn Register, or barns that have been previously listed on the State or National Register will be eligible for grant funding under HB 2115.